mnie-fallback/MNie.github.io/_posts/2020-01-08-visualizingDataOnMapFable.md

 Hi,

-From time to time I look at bailiff auctions.
+from time to time I look at bailiff auctions.
 To check if there are some interesting properties for sale.
 If I want to check where they are located I have to go into details of each auction.
 I felt it would be great to see all of them on the map, so I could filter them by localization or district.

 I decided to write an application that would gather information about auctions in FABLE.
 Based on that information I want to show markers on a map with a prize, date of auction and a link to full details of an auction inside of it.